hito16/ffmpeg-wiiu/examples/7-rsyslog-test-app/README.md

 Easy setup with Docker, using services built into linux.
 Standard, hi perf, configurable logging server, with formatting options and UI integrations.

-* thanks to DanielKO and Serena for suggestion on TCP logging and pointers to redirecting stdout
+* thanks to DanielKO and TurtleP for suggestion on TCP logging and pointers to redirecting stdout

 ## TODO
 1. Look at the README.md in ../rsyslog for starting Dockerfile.rsyslog